terraform-google-modules/terraform-google-container-vm/README.md

 ### Linting
-The makefile in this project will lint or sometimes just format any shell, Python, golang, Terraform, or Dockerfiles.
+The makefile in this project will lint or sometimes just format any shell, Python, golang, Terraform.
 The linters will only be run if the makefile finds files with the appropriate file extension.

 All of the linter checks are in the default make target, so you just have to